17 Jul Hire Motivational Speaker Robert Swan

 Dealing with Setbacks

 Robert’s lifelong goal has been to walk to both the North and South Poles and to cross the whole of the Antarctic Continent on foot.
-After setting out on three different Antarctic expeditions, Robert had 97 miles left out of a total of 1,522 miles to complete his lifelong goal.
+After setting out on three different Antarctic expeditions, Robert has only 97 miles left out of a total of 1,522 miles left to complete this goal.
 In this story, audiences will hear how Robert faced unexpected and serious setbacks in one of the world’s most hostile environments.
-After 36 long years, Robert has stayed true to his mission.
-Robert intends to complete his lifelong goal of crossing the entire Antarctic Landmass and intends to return to complete them on his Undaunted Expedition in January 2023.
-This is the motivational story of how, after many setbacks and serious injuries Robert has continued to stay focused and persevered to accomplish his lifelong mission.
+After 36 long years, Robert has stayed true to his mission; he is determined to complete his lifelong goal of crossing the entire Antarctic Landmass and will return to do so on his Undaunted Expedition in January 2023.
+This is the motivational story of how Robert has continued to stay focused and has persevered to accomplish his lifelong mission despite setbacks and serious injuries.

 The audience will learn about: